cocos/cocos-docs/en/editor/publish/build-options.md

 If this item is checked, it directly enables [Cocos Analytics](https://n-analytics.cocos.com/docs/) in the [Service](https://service.cocos.com/document/en/) panel.

-## Related build options for each platform
+## Related Build Options for Each Platform

 Due to the adjustment of the current construction mechanism, the processing of different platforms is injected into the **Build** panel in the form of plug-ins.
 After selecting the platform to build in the **Build Platform** of the **Build** panel, notice the expanded options of the corresponding platform.
 The name of the expanded option is the platform plug-in name, in the editor main menu **Extensions -> Extension Manager -> Built-in** to see various platform plug-ins.